 One of the most endearing features of parrots is their ability to speak.
 While some species are better than others at mimicking words, you can train parrots to say basic words and phrases.

-We’ve put together a list of the easiest words and phrases to teach a parrot, so why not give try them?
+We’ve compiled a list of the easiest words and phrases to teach a parrot, so why not try them?

 How Many Words Can Parrots Say?

 African grey parrots can mimic up to 1,000 words – more than any other bird species.